MHBalsmeier/GAME_archived/README.md

 ### Build and install

-Modify the file CMakeLists.txt (read the comments).
-If you want to use radiation, modify rrtmgp_coefficients_file_sw and rrtmgp_coefficients_file_lw in the file src/radiation/rterrtmgp_coupler.f90.
+If you want to use radiation, modify the spectral properties filenames in the file src/radiation/rterrtmgp_coupler.f90.
 Then run

 	./compile.sh